-Intestinal Nematode and Cestode Treatment and Control: Dogs may be exposed to and can become infected with roundworms, whipworms, hookworms, and tapeworms throughout the year, regardless of season or climate.
+Dogs may be exposed to and can become infected with roundworms, whipworms, hookworms, and tapeworms throughout the year, regardless of season or climate.
 Clients should be advised of appropriate measures to prevent reinfection of their dog with intestinal parasites.
 Because the prepatent period for E. multilocularis may be as short as 26 days, dogs treated at the labeled monthly intervals may become reinfected and shed eggs between treatments.

-Warnings: Not for use in humans.
+Not for use in humans.
 Keep this and all drugs out of the reach of children.

-Precautions: Treatment with fewer than 6 monthly doses after the last exposure to mosquitoes may not provide complete heartworm prevention (see Effectiveness).
+Treatment with fewer than 6 monthly doses after the last exposure to mosquitoes may not provide complete heartworm prevention (see Effectiveness).

 Before administration of Sentinel Spectrum, dogs should be tested for existing heartworm infections.
 At the discretion of the veterinarian, infected dogs should be treated to remove adult heartworms.
 Sentinel Spectrum is not effective against adult D. immitis.

 Mild, transient hypersensitivity reactions, such as labored breathing, vomiting, hypersalivation, and lethargy, have been noted in some dogs treated with milbemycin oxime carrying a high number of circulating microfilariae.
 These reactions are presumably caused by the release of protein from dead or dying microfilariae.